Protein: The Recovery Weapon.

 Protein can come from many different sources, both plant and animal.
 Animal sources include fish, chicken, turkey, beef, yoghurt, and cheese whilst plant sources include beans, nuts, nut butter, tofu, and quinoa.

-Animal sources of protein have often been touted as more effective for muscle building than plant proteins.
-Some research has reported a greater post workout response of muscle protein synthesis when strength-trained young men consumed either skimmed milk or whey protein versus a matched dose of soy protein 1 2
+Animal sources of protein have been reported to be more effective for muscle building than plant proteins.
+Some research has reported a greater post workout response of muscle protein synthesis when strength-trained young men consumed either skimmed milk or whey protein versus a matched dose of soy protein [1].

 Remember the essential amino acids we discussed at the beginning of this protein deep-dive?
 Of the nine essential amino acids, leucine arises particular interest as it has been identified as a key regulator and driver of muscle growth.
 It is often suggested that the effectiveness of a protein source is a result of its leucine content, as leucine seems to be significantly effective in stimulating muscle protein synthesis due to a direct effect on signalling pathways in the body.